43 Geography Trivia Questions [With Answers]

 How many geography questions do I need for a trivia night?

 A solid trivia night needs 30 to 50 questions split across 4 to 6 rounds.
 Mix easy capital city questions with hard physical geography to keep every team engaged.
-LearnClash generates unlimited geography trivia at every difficulty level, perfect for building custom rounds.
+LearnClash generates fresh geography trivia at every difficulty level, perfect for building custom rounds.

 Is there a geography trivia app with ranked matchmaking?